The body's cardiovascular, or circulatory, system is made of the heart, blood, and blood vessels (arteries and veins).

 Heart surgery may be needed to treat certain heart or blood vessel problems.
 This may include:

-Vascular surgery refers to procedures that are used to treat or diagnose a blockage in a blood vessel.
+Vascular surgery refers to surgical procedures that are used to treat or diagnose problems in a blood vessel, such as a blockage or rupture.
 Such procedures include:

 Procedures may also be used to treat arteries that supply the brain, kidneys, intestines, arms and legs.